harshac/darbadar/_posts/blogs/2019-02-04-looking-back-at-a-year-of-living-and-travelling-across-europe.md

 After enduring a painful 5 hours journey, when I reached Valencia, I found it lying as dead as my dreams.
 Half the roads had been shut down because of the festival.
 The remaining were sporadically stomped by city buses, their frequency and routes entirely changed.
 By sheer luck, I managed to find one and alighted at my destination some 40 minutes later.

 The campsite was a barren wasteland, the sort of place that in India would be a hotspot for open defecation.
-Currently, I could spot no traces of life in any direction, intelligent or defecating.
+Currently, I could spot no trace of life in any direction, intelligent or defecating.
 Heaving my thrifty bosom, I looked around, clueless.
 Just then, a man appeared on a bicycle, the person in charge.
 He led me into a gated area beyond the wasteland.
 On both sides were parked caravans of all sizes.
 Outside lay tents, chairs and many other signs of flourishing life and bad taste.
 It was no wonderland but compared to the wasteland I had just seen, it was comforting.

 We kept walking however, further and further until we reached a part of the campsite that was very likely frequented by cult worshippers on full moon nights.
 All I am trying to say is that it was a dump.
 In the middle of nowhere, he led me inside a shipping container with a tin door three gusts of wind away from oblivion.
 Inside were 8 beds.
 I chose the one farthest away from the door.